jjloomis/adobe-premiere-basic-video-editing/adding-media-from-an-ios-device.md

 6. On the Mac, click the Desktop to enter Finder mode.
 In the menu bar, click `Go` and select `Applications`.
 7. In Applications, open Image Capture.
 8. Open a Finder window and navigate to your project folder.
-9. In Image Capture, select your iPad/ iPhone under Devices (on left).
+9. In Image Capture, select your iPad\/ iPhone under Devices \(on left\).
 Then select the media files you'd like to copy into your project folder.
 Press and hold the `Command` key to select multiple media files.
 10. Click and drag the media files into your project folder.